Fulltime Uber/Lyft Driver

 Uber also has a feature available for both passengers and drivers where your location can be shared with someone.
-This is especially helpful so a friend or spouse can check on you during your shift, and for passengers, you can use it to make sure a friend riding by themselves got home safely.
+This is especially helpful, so a friend or spouse can check on you during your shift.
+For passengers, you can use it to make sure a friend riding by themselves got home safely.

 Both Uber and Lyft prohibit the carrying of firearms.
 This applies to both passengers and drivers.
 Lyft also indicates that their policy MAY apply to other types of weapons such as stun guns, knives, and tasers.
-Lyft reserves sole judgement as to what may classify as a weapon, and urges users to contact them with questions.
+Lyft reserves sole judgement as to what may be classified as a weapon and urges users to contact them with questions.

-- Drive limited hours like morning rush hour and evening rush hour or during daylight.
+- Drive limited hours like morning rush hour, evening rush hour, or during daylight.
 Far less crimes occur in daytime

 - Monitor the locks on your door.
 My car has a feature where the doors automatically lock if I am driving.
 Likewise, they automatically unlock when I shift to park.
 Check your vehicle owner manual to see if this is something that can be enabled, and if not, get in the habit of locking your doors yourself

 All that being said, I feel very safe as a driver.
-This could be because I am a man, but, I have never had an experience that made me feel unsafe that was caused by a passenger.
-The only times things have gotten dicey have been when other drivers on the road catch a little bit of road rage.
+This could be because I am a man, but I have never had an experience that made me feel unsafe caused by a passenger.
+The only time things have gotten dicey have been when other drivers on the road catch a little bit of road rage.
 In those few cases, I have been able to de-escalate or drive away before anything serious happened to me or my passengers.